Trilochan-Behera-2001/StudentAutomation/README.md

-# StudentAutomation Project which is basically based on the java technology like JDBC, SERVLET, JSP etc and also some UI technology HTML, CSS,JAVA SCRIPT etc. Here registed studnet can show and print their semeter wise markSheet and one Admin can register studnet, also entered all semester wise marksheet etc .
+Student Automation Project Description:

+This project is centered around Java technologies such as JDBC, Servlet, and JSP, coupled with UI technologies like HTML, CSS, and JavaScript.
+The primary functionalities include allowing registered students to view and print their semester-wise mark sheets.
+Additionally, an admin module is provided for student registration and input of semester-wise marks.

+Features:

+1. Student Dashboard:

+->Registered students can access their semester-wise mark sheets.
+->View and print functionality for mark sheets semester-wise.

+2. Admin Module:

+->Admin can register new students.
+->Admin can input and manage semester-wise mark sheets for each student.